 - Using Bentley-owned or leased equipment not allowed by Massachusetts General Laws on roadways, sidewalks and grounds off campus

 Vehicles may be towed in the following circumstances:

-- Upon the fourth violation in an academic year
+- Upon three or more violations in an academic year

-- Vehicles parked in a manner that interfere with the movement of emergency vehicles or endanger the life or property of others
+- Vehicles parked in a manner that interferes with the movement of emergency vehicles, endangers lives, or threatens damage to property

 - Vehicles abandoned